Squiblydoo/Chromagnon/README.md

 ## Work In Progress
 The original creator was working on reverse engineering SSNS file format : [see this page](https://github.com/JRBANCEL/Chromagnon/wiki/Reverse-Engineering-SSNS-Format) for details.
 Will this fork include SSNS file parsing?
 Who knows!
 I hope it will at some point.

 I (Squiblydoo) am testing each of the tools and am testing the functionality of each.
-There are currently some issues with chromagnonCache and chromagnonVisitedLinks.
+There are currently some issues with chromagnonCache and chromagnonVisitedLinks: chromagnonCache can print the cache to file, but it currently has issues when the user attempts to search for one url within the cache.
+The issue may be due to "SuperFastHash" with some of my band-aid fixes or it may be due to changes made by Chrome in the last 10 years.

 ## Tests
 Scripts are in the process of being updated and tested.